ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

     * Baseline Protocol Instance
     * High-Level Functional Requirements
     * Baseline Protocol Reference Architecture
-* **Section 3: Identifiers, Identity and Credential Management** with definitions, key concepts, and overviews of identifiers, identities, and credentials necessary in a complaint Baseline Protocol Implementation as delineated in the following subsections
+* **Section 3: Identifiers, Identity and Credential Management** with definitions, key concepts, and overviews of identifiers, identities, and credentials necessary in a compliant Baseline Protocol Implementation as delineated in the following subsections:
     * Introduction and high-level Requirements
     * BPI Identifiers, Identities and Credentials, and their Management
-* **Section 4: BPI Abstraction Layers** with definitions, concepts, scope, and security considerations for BPI Abstraction Layers
+* **Section 4: BPI Abstraction Layers** with definitions, concepts, scope, and security considerations for BPI Abstraction Layers:
     * BPI Abstraction Scope and Components
     * BPI Abstraction Layer Security and Integration
-* **Section 5: Middleware, Communication, and Interoperability** with definitions, key concepts, and overviews of BPI Subject Capabilities and Accounts, service orchestration, communication, BPI Interoperability with its APIs, and Transport Security
+* **Section 5: Middleware, Communication, and Interoperability** with definitions, key concepts, and overviews of BPI Subject Capabilities and Accounts, service orchestration, communication, BPI Interoperability with its APIs, and Transport Security:
     * BPI Subject Capabilities
     * BPI Subject Account
     * BPI Service Orchestration